pradorodriguez/vmssmultiregion/docs/cli-test.md

 http://<replace-with-trafficManagerFqdn>
 ```

+* The website should be up and running.
+A reference to the Primary VMSS name should be displayed.

-* Stop the primary VMSS
+* Stop the primary VMSS.

-* Wait 90 seconds for the Traffic Manager to route traffic to Secondary VMSS
+* Wait 90 seconds for the Traffic Manager to route traffic to Secondary VMSS.

-* Refresh the Traffic Manager FQDN in the portal
+* Refresh the Traffic Manager FQDN in the portal.

 ```text
 http://<replace-with-trafficManagerFqdn>
 ```

+* The website should be up and running.
+A reference to the Secondary VMSS name should be displayed.